Contents

 // Create a new visualization for the reference object that ARKit just detected.

-// The app displays the USDZ file that the reference object was trained on as
+// The app displays the USDZ file with which Create ML trained the reference object as

-// a wireframe on top of the real-world object, if the .referenceobject file contains
+// a wireframe over the real-world object, if the .referenceobject file contains

 // that USDZ file.
 If the original USDZ isn't available, the app displays a bounding box instead.